openssl-pkeyutl - public key algorithm utility

 If the key has parameter restrictions than the digest, MGF1 digest and salt length are set to the values specified in the parameters.
 The digest and MG cannot be changed and the salt length cannot be set to a value less than the minimum restriction.

 The DSA algorithm supports signing and verification operations only.
-Currently there are no additional options other than digest.
-Only the SHA1 digest can be used and this digest is assumed by default.
+Currently there are no additional -pkeyopt options other than digest.
+The SHA1 digest is assumed by default.

-The DH algorithm only supports the derivation operation and no additional options.
+The DH algorithm only supports the derivation operation and no additional -pkeyopt options.

 The X25519 and X448 algorithms support key derivation only.
 Currently there are no additional options.